-Darius (the initial title) was successful in the arcades due to the three-screen display.
-The Edge software team have taken ages converting this Taito coin-op, and just like the arcade counterpart there is no plot.
-It is simple: lay into nasty bug-eyed alien hordes with every weapon at your disposal.
-This game features a different weapons system than in the other Dariuses.
+STORY / GAMEPLAY Darius (the original title) was very successful on the arcades due to its three-screen wide display.
+Edge's software team took ages converting this Taito coin op and, just like the original version, there is no actual plot.
+The main goal is simple: lay into nasty bug-eyed alien hordes firing every weapon at your disposal.
+This game features a different weapon system than the other Darius titles.
 There is a pellet shot which with an upgrade turns to a strong two shot, then next a spread three shot and the large laser.
 Darius+ is so hard you can never get weapons to match the enemy's!
 Unlike the other ports this one has been completely redone and it looks a bit more like an R-Type game than anything else.
-During flight, while destroying certain enemy objects, you can increase the armament of your fighter ship by catching various power ups much like the R-Type series.
-After you successfully fly the pattern and destroy the enemies, a huge (classic aquatic life-forms) creature will appear.
+During flight, while destroying certain enemy objects, you can increase the armament of your fighter ship through various power ups (much like the R-Type).
+After you successfully fly the pattern and destroy the enemies, a huge (aquatic life form) creature will appear.
 By destroying the creature you can select the next battle zone.
-At first glance one would assume the bosses were decent ports from Darius.
-Well most of them play quite different from other games as there is a system of parts you have to blow off before defeating a given boss.
-Worse of all, you have to learn where they are and they can only be damaged when its they turn to be shot only.
+At first glance one would assume the bosses are decent ports from Darius.
+Well, most of them play quite differently than other games as there is a system of armor parts you have to destroy before defeating a given boss.
+And the worst is that you have to spot where they are and they can only be damaged when its their turn to be shot!

-Well, although a good shooter, unfortunately the difficulty of Darius+ is too hard to have more fun or motivation to play more than a few minutes.
+Well, although a good shooter, unfortunately the difficulty of Darius+ is too high to offer more fun or motivation to play more than a few minutes.
 The ship is so slow moving it's almost impossible to get out of the way in time.
-And when destroyed, you lose all your extra weapons acquired.
-And the bosses at the end of each level are impossible to destroy when no advanced weaponry is used.
-So easily a dead meat.
-Just play this game the aid of a trainer if possible.
+And when destroyed, you lose all the extra weapons acquired.
+And the bosses at the end of each level are impossible to kill when no stronger weaponry is available.